 ACPA provides a tremendous amount of news resources, related to policy and activity.

 Joining ACPA is a good investment for both individuals and businesses.
 ACPA provides a means for professional development and bottom-line growth.
 Select a membership category to view benefits and join.

 Make the most of an ACPA membership by engaging in our market forums and functional committees.

-For 30 consecutive years, the ACPA “Excellence in Concrete Pavement” awards have honored quality concrete pavements constructed in the United States and Canada.
+For over 30 years, the ACPA “Excellence in Concrete Pavement” awards have honored quality concrete pavements constructed in the United States and Canada.
 The awards program encourages high-quality workmanship in every concrete pavement project and serves as a forum for sharing information about highly successful projects.

 The awards program recognizes contractors, engineers, and project owners who completed outstanding projects.
 Winning an Award for Excellence in Concrete Pavement provides the contractors, engineers, and owners with a level of prestige that can assist them in the development of future projects.